Rethinking Code Complexity Through the Lens of Large Language Models: Revisiting Current Complexity Metrics

 \subsection{Experimental Setups}

-\textbf{Datasets and Code Tasks}.
-We conduct experiments on two benchmark datasets covering three representative code-related tasks: program repair, code translation, and code execution reasoning. xCodeEval~\citep{khan2024xcodeeval} is a large-scale multilingual and multitask benchmark for code understanding and generation.
-From xCodeEval, we consider two tasks: (1) \emph{program repair} (xCodeEval-apr), where the model is given buggy code and is required to generate a corrected implementation that satisfies all test cases; and (2) \emph{code translation} (xCodeEval-ct), where the model translates Python programs into C. Following prior work, we use filtered subsets consisting of 271 problems for program repair and 535 problems for code translation.
-We additionally evaluate on HumanEval~\citep{chen2021evaluating}, focusing on its \emph{code execution reasoning} task~\citep{liu2024codemind}.
-Under this evaluation setting, the dataset comprises 162 hand-crafted programming problems and requires the model to infer the correct output given a program and its input.
+\textbf{Datasets and Tasks}.
+We conduct experiments on two widely used benchmark datasets covering three representative code-related tasks: program repair, code translation, and code execution reasoning. xCodeEval~\citep{khan2024xcodeeval} is a large-scale multilingual and multitask benchmark for code understanding and generation.
+From this benchmark, we consider two tasks: (1) \emph{program repair} (xCodeEval-apr), where the model is given buggy code and is required to generate a corrected implementation that passes all test cases; and (2) \emph{code translation} (xCodeEval-ct), where the model translates Python programs into C. Following prior work, we use filtered subsets consisting of 271 problems for program repair and 535 problems for code translation.
+We additionally evaluate on \textsc{HumanEval}~\citep{chen2021evaluating} under the \emph{code execution reasoning} setting~\citep{liu2026codemind}.
+In this task, the model is required to infer the correct program output given a code snippet and its corresponding input.
+The evaluation set contains 162 manually curated programming problems.

-\textbf{Model Configurations.} We use \textsc{DeepSeek-V3}\footnote{https://api.deepseek.com} for all tasks, with hyperparameters such as temperature set according to the original papers.
+\textbf{Model Configurations.} We use \textsc{DeepSeek-V3}\footnote{https://api.deepseek.com} for all experiments, with task-specific hyperparameters configured according to the settings used in the original papers.

-\textbf{Evaluation Metric.} For all tasks, we adopt \emph{pass@1} as the evaluation metric.
+\textbf{Evaluation Metric.} We adopt \emph{pass@1} as the evaluation metric for all tasks.
 Pass@1 measures the probability that a single model-generated solution correctly solves a given problem by passing all associated test cases.

-\textbf{Correlation Analysis.} We evaluate existing code complexity metrics by measuring their correlation with LLM performance across tasks.
-Following~\citet{liu2024codemind}, we perform subgroup-based correlation analysis by binning samples into approximately ten equal-sized groups and computing group-level Spearman correlations using median feature values and average task scores.
+\textbf{Correlation Analysis.} To assess the effectiveness of existing complexity metrics, we analyze their correlation with LLM performance across tasks.
+Following~\citet{liu2026codemind}, we perform subgroup-based correlation analysis by binning samples into approximately ten equal-sized groups and computing group-level Spearman correlations using median feature values and average task scores.
 Further details are provided in Appendix~\ref{sec:correlation-analysis}.

 We report both zero-order and partial correlations.
 The zero-order correlation measures the monotonic association between two variables without controlling for confounding factors, and is computed as the Pearson correlation over ranked observations: